cyberisltd/CMSmap/README.md

 Notes
 =====
+22/08/2017: Forked by Cyberis Ltd with the addition of offline exploit-db search.
+This requires installation of the exploit-db serachsploit tool in /opt/exploit-database.

 30/03/2015: Created a new repo to remove big wordlist.
 Users who have originally cloned the previous repo are invited to clone the new one.